Patient information: Anemia caused by low iron (Beyond the Basics)

 Blood transfusion is described in detail in a separate topic.
 (See "Patient information: Blood donation and transfusion (Beyond the Basics)".)

 Side effects — There can be side effects of blood transfusion, with the most common being fever or itching.
 However, this only occurs in 0.1 to 1 percent of transfusions.
 More serious or even life-threatening allergic reactions can occur, although this is not common.

 The risk of infection with the hepatitis C virus or the virus causing AIDS is extremely low because of better screening of blood donors as well as improved laboratory testing.
 These infections occur only once for every two million transfusions.

 Iron and diet — Although dietary iron is important in preventing iron deficiency, people with iron deficiency anemia need more iron than they can consume through their diet alone.
-In a 2000 calorie diet, there is only about 10 mg of elemental iron (compared to 65 mg in one 325 mg iron sulfate tablet).
+In a 2000 calorie diet, there is only about 10 mg of elemental iron (compared to 65 mg in one 325 mg ferrous sulfate tablet).
 Therefore, increasing dietary iron alone is not usually recommended as a treatment for iron deficiency anemia, although it may be recommended in combination with iron therapy.